Round goby: Introduced range

+In the Volga-Kama basin, the round goby has successfully colonized all major reservoirs of the Volga River and has been recorded as far upstream as the upper part of the Votkinsk Reservoir in the Kama River.
+Genetic analysis of the Volga populations reveals a complex structure, indicating multiple invasion pathways and the mixing of phylogenetic lineages originating from both the Azov-Black Sea basin and the Caspian Sea.
+Genetic analysis of invasive populations in the Volga River basin has revealed a complex population structure comprising at least three distinct phylogenetic lineages based on mitochondrial and nuclear markers.
+Two lineages are distributed in the Upper and Middle Volga reservoirs, while a third is found in the Middle Volga and its lower reaches.
+This structure suggests multiple invasion pathways from both Azov-Black Sea and Caspian donor regions, with the Middle Volga reservoirs acting as a secondary mixing zone for these genetic lineages.

 Feeding

 Round gobies actively feed both nocturnally and diurnally and are believed to detect prey only while stationary.
-The primary diet of round gobies includes mollusks, crustaceans, worms, fish eggs, zebra mussels, small fish, insect larvae, and other small invertebrates (insects and amphipods) living on the bottom of lakes and streams.
+The primary diet of round gobies includes mollusks, crustaceans, worms, zebra mussels, insect larvae, and other small invertebrates (insects and amphipods) living on the bottom of lakes and streams.
 In spring, the main elements of their diet in the Sasyk Lagoon are Hydrobia, Cerastoderma, and Abra.
 In the same season, near the Romanian coasts of the Black Sea, the round goby feeds on polychaetes, crustaceans (Idotea balthica, Pachygrapsus marmoratus, Xantho poressa, etc.), and juvenile gobies.
 Near Sevastopol, the round goby feeds on molluscs (Mytilaster lineatus and Abra sp.).
 In the Baltic Sea, they impact Mytilus edulis populations.

 In the Gulf of Odessa, twenty-three items are identified in the diet of the round goby; Mytilus galloprovincialis, Setia pulcherrima, Mytilaster lineatus, Lentidium mediterraneum, Idotea balthica, and Alitta (Nereis) succinea dominate in the spring, while in the summer, the diet consists mainly of Sphaeroma pulchellum and L. mediterraneum.
 The mussels M. galloprovincialis and M. lineatus are important in all seasons.
 In the Great Lakes, where it is invasive, they prey on Dreissena polymorpha, another Great Lakes exotic from the same native region.
-A complete lateral line system allows them to feed in complete darkness.
-In the Great Lakes, they also eat the young and eggs of Cottus bairdii, Percina caprodes, Etheostoma spp., and Salvelinus namaycush, among other species, making them a threat to those native populations.